KoshmareG/hangman/README.md

 # Hangman

 A game in which you need to guess the hidden word
-This is a Ruby application and requires the Ruby language to run.
+This is a Ruby application and requires the Ruby language and bundler to run.

 Running:

 ```
+bundle
-ruby main.rb
+bundle exec ruby main.rb
 ```

 ### Rules of the game